thearvee/tpn-subnet/README.md

 2. A validator neuron that is managed through `pm2`

 To start the docker container run the command below.
 Docker will know to run as a validator due to your `.env` settings.

+> [!NOTE]
+> Before doing this, set up your .env file correctly.
+See the section "3: Configure your environment"

 ```bash